-We are looking for climate-smart farmers with big goals to transform their farms and local food systems.
+We are looking for community based farmers with big goals to transform their farms and local food systems.

 What is FARMpreners?

-The mission of FARMpreneurs is to enhance the success, profitability, and resilience of climate-smart farming businesses.
+The mission of FARMpreneurs is to enhance the success, profitability, and resilience of community based farming businesses.
 We achieve this by providing entrepreneurial business education and fostering communities of practice.

-The FARMpreneurs Strategic Sprint is a week-long, in-person executive education boot camp for climate-smart farmers.
+The FARMpreneurs Strategic Sprint is a week-long, in-person executive education boot camp for community based farmers.
 We guide participants through a demanding and innovative curriculum developed from decades of experience designing and delivering food systems entrepreneurship courses in leading MBA programs.

 Introducing the FARMpreneurs Strategic Sprint